Beeston bananas: History

 In January 2025, residents said that the bananas had been placed on the corner for over a year.
 One resident claims they have been appearing for two years, and that they are always drizzled with honey.

-Prior to 2 January, a volunteer litter picker placed a notice at the site reading "Please, respectfully, no more bananas!".
+Prior to 2 January 2025, a volunteer litter picker placed a notice at the site reading "Please, respectfully, no more bananas!".
 However, the plea was unsuccessful and the bananas duly re-appeared.
 The volunteer later removed the notice, stating that she did not want to make the issue into a feud.

 Some locals reacted negatively, calling the fruits "annoying", or complaining that the bananas remain uneaten by wildlife and become mouldy.
 Other locals were unaware they existed.
-By 6 January, journalists who visited the site found the 15 bananas abandoned in the hedgerow and the plate missing altogether.
+By 6 January 2025, journalists who visited the site found the 15 bananas abandoned in the hedgerow and the plate missing altogether.
 The bananas were discussed on BBC Radio 1 and Radio 2.

-The bananas appeared again, late at night on 1 February.
+The bananas appeared again, late at night on 1 February 2025.
 A team of "banana hunters", Luke "Lawd Lukan" Roberts and Jai "Mustard Yellow" Brewer, travelled for three hours to investigate the bananas.
 They state that they heard that the bananas had been placed at around 10:30 pm and rushed to the scene.
 Roberts and Brewer say they were given "names" of suspected perpetrators by neighbours.
 The bananas' location was briefly marked on Google Maps before being removed.

-On 2 March, Nottinghamshire Live visited the location and found that the bananas were not in their usual location.
+On 2 March 2025, Nottinghamshire Live visited the location and found that the bananas were not in their usual location.
 However, that night the bananas were instead found at the top of Albert Road, near Broadgate Road, also in Beeston.
+There were no sightings of the bananas in April.